 Five campgrounds, Colter Bay, Gros Ventre, Jenny Lake, Lizard Creek and Signal Mountain, are open on a first-come, first-served basis.
 Opening dates vary from early May to early June; closing dates are from early September to mid-October.
 Per night rates for campers with vehicles are $25; $13 (Golden Age Passport holders).
 Per night rates for bicyclists and hikers are $12; $6 (Golden Age Passport holders).
 Reservations are not accepted.

-ADMISSIONADMISSION to the park is by private vehicle permit ($30), motorcycle permit ($25) and by single nonmotorized entry ($15), valid in Grand Teton and the John D. Rockefeller, Jr. Memorial Parkway for 7 days; a two-park pass for Grand Teton and Yellowstone private vehicle permit ($50), motorcycle ($40) and nonmotorized entry ($20), valid for 7 days.
-Park Annual Pass ($60) or Interagency Annual Pass ($80 for entrance to most federal sites) also is available.
-An Interagency Lifetime Senior Pass for U.S. citizens ages 62+ is $10; an Interagency Access Passport for physically impaired U.S. citizens provides free admission.
-Daily entrance fee mid-Dec. through Apr.
-30, $10 per private vehicle, motorcycle or individual hiker, biker or skier.
+ADMISSIONADMISSION to the park is by private vehicle permit ($35), motorcycle permit ($30) and by single nonmotorized entry ($20), valid in Grand Teton and the John D. Rockefeller, Jr. Memorial Parkway for 7 days.
+Park Annual Pass ($70) or Interagency Annual Pass ($80 for entrance to most federal sites) also is available.
+An Interagency Lifetime Senior Pass for U.S. citizens ages 62+ is $80; an Interagency Access Passport for physically impaired U.S. citizens provides free admission.

 PETSPETS are permitted in the park only if they are on a leash or otherwise physically restricted at all times.
 They are not permitted on trails, in the backcountry or in any public building.